abhashkumar/Github_learning_basics/git_basic_commands.md

 What is fast-forward merge??

-Suppose you merged lisa in master, then you checkout lisa and try to merge master in this case fast forward happens and no more commits occures now lisa will also point to master
+Suppose you merged lisa in master, then you checkout lisa and try to merge master in this case fast forward happens and no more commits occurs now lisa will also point to master

-At the time of detached head commits head itself moves alone not branch, if you dont want to loose those commits create branch at that time stamp after than you can again chyeckout the master again
+At the time of detached head commits head itself moves alone not branch, if you don't want to loose those commits create branch at that time stamp after than you can again checkout the master again

-Now suppose your current branch is spaghetti and you run the command git rebase master then git detaches the complete spaghetti branch from the lowest commman ancestor between master and spaghetti(exclusive) and attches it to master as their parent
+Now suppose your current branch is spaghetti and you run the command git rebase master then git detaches the complete spaghetti branch from the lowest common ancestor between master and spaghetti(exclusive) and attaches it to master as their parent

 Tags are one of the types of git database object along with commits,tress and blobs